 This quote originates from Anansi Boys, a novel that isn’t a direct sequel to American Gods but revisits some of the same characters.
 This evocative visual of stories adhering to humankind like sticky spider webs is hard to forget.
 The idea that all stories connect is reminiscent of Joseph Campbell’s The Hero with a Thousand Faces, the classic book about story archetypes.
 Gaiman started reading this book but never finished it, explaining that he would rather coincidentally employ hero myths in his writing than purposefully adhere to a rigid formula.

 Can't get enough of Neil Gaiman?
-Download more of his books today, from an authoritative biography on Douglas Adams to his short fiction.
+Download more of his books today!

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Portalist to continue publishing the stellar stories you love.